 – If one of your team cannot make a game you may make a substitution.

-– You must let us know by phone or email of any substitution by 5.30pm on the day of your match.
-If you don’t notify us, a 5 point penalty will be made to the score of each set in your match.
+– You must let us know by phone or email of any substitution you are using ideally by 5.30pm on the day of your match.

 – Any substitutions that are of extreme difference in levels may be required to start with a penalty.
 An example of when this would apply is if an intermediate player was subbed by a highly advanced semi-pro player.
 The aim of this rule is to make the matches within each league as fair as possible when a sub is being used.

 Players/teams must respect opponents, each other referees and Yellowave staff.
 Yellowave will not tolerate aggressive, rude or non-sporting behaviour.
 Any behaviour deemed to be unacceptable may mean your player or team is removed from the league.
 All payments will still be due for the rest of the league until another replacement team has been found.